abviv/NSE_ultra_fetch/variant_mars/Readme.md

 ---Run hot vanilla first.

----Make sure both the flavour_mars_main.py an hot_vanilla.py are on the same folder
+---Make sure both the flavour_mars_main.py and hot_vanilla.py are on the same folder